Restream/reindexer/benchmarks/readme.md

 ## Data
-We are using dataset with 100K documents for this benchmarks.
-The documents containts 3 field, and have the following go struct representation:
+We are using data set with 100K documents for this benchmarks.
+The documents containts 3 fields, and uses the following go struct representation:

 ```go
 type Item struct {